KSP-KOS/KOS/doc/source/language/syntax.rst

 -----------------

-Numbers in kerboscript are referred to as "scalars", to distinguish them from the many cases where a values will be represnted as a vectors.
+Numbers in kerboscript are referred to as "scalars", to distinguish them from the many cases where a values will be represented as a vectors.
 You are allowed to use integers, decimal fractional numbers (numbers with a decimal point and a fractional part), and scientific notation numbers.